saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 Here:

 * `fa.v` contains the Full Adder
-* `rca.v` uses the Full Adder to build the Ripple Carry Adder
+* `rca.v` combines Full Adders to create the Ripple Carry Adder
 * `tb_rca.v` verifies the complete design

-This approach creates a **hierarchical design**, where larger modules are built using smaller modules.
+This is an example of a **hierarchical design**, where larger blocks are constructed from smaller modules.

 ### Why Hierarchy Matters